What is Veeva Vault? A Guide to the Life Sciences Cloud

 Vault Applications by Domain

-• Regulatory RIM and Submissions (Vault RIM suite): Vault RIM and related modules manage complex global regulatory obligations.
+Regulatory RIM and Submissions (Vault RIM suite): Vault RIM and related modules manage complex global regulatory obligations.
 Vault RIM stores a company’s global registrations (product, site, country), regulatory commitments, and correspondence with agencies.
 It also tracks ongoing submissions (e.g. IND, NDA, MAA) from planning through dossier filing.
 In practice, this means a regulator’s review cycle or health authority queries can be logged and managed end-to-end.
-Adoption: Veeva reports over 200 companies using Vault RIM as of 2020 ([6]) (up from 150 in early 2019 ([23])), including many large pharmas.
+Adoption: Veeva reports 450+ companies using Vault RIM as of 2025, including 19 of the top 20 biopharma companies — up from 200 by Feb 2020 ([26]) and 150 in early 2019 ([27]).
 The unified RIM data model eliminates multiple spreadsheets and legacy databases.
-As an example, Moderna replaced a spreadsheet-driven queries process with Vault RIM in under 5 weeks during the COVID vaccine rollout ([24]).
-The result was better visibility into 15× the normal volume of health-authority questions ([24]).
-Similarly, Kythera Biopharma standardized on Vault RIM for enterprise-wide content and “shaved TMF reconciliation time by 40%” ([8]).
+As an example, Moderna replaced a spreadsheet-driven queries process with Vault RIM in under 5 weeks during the COVID vaccine rollout ([28]).
+The result was better visibility into 15× the normal volume of health-authority questions ([28]).
+Similarly, Kythera Biopharma standardized on Vault RIM for enterprise-wide content and “shaved TMF reconciliation time by 40%” ([7]).
 Vault Submissions (vault’s publishing tools) allow companies to author eCTD packets and submit directly to FDA/EMA, also integrated with Vault’s document stores for traceability.

-• Platform & Data Services (Vault Platform essentials): Beyond end-user apps, Vault offers platform-level capabilities: analytics (via Vault reports and Nitro data warehouse), administrative control (multi-org hierarchies, L3 admin), and cross-domain “Platform” features.
+Platform & Data Services (Vault Platform essentials): Beyond end-user apps, Vault offers platform-level capabilities: analytics (via Vault reports and Nitro data warehouse), administrative control (multi-org hierarchies, L3 admin), and cross-domain “Platform” features.
 Examples include Vault OCR/AI (classifies scanned docs), Vault Data Loader for bulk import, and the Vault SDK for plugins.
-A distinctive offering is Vault AI (launched 2024-25) which will add generative AI helpers (longitudinal record summaries, Gov t action suggestion, etc.) within Vault apps ([10]).
-Veeva also plans “industry cloud” features like shared document libraries (e.g. Reference Safety Information), and recently added a unified Vault CRM (for medical devices) to Vault Platform ([22]).
+A distinctive offering is Vault AI, which since December 2025 delivers generative AI agents across the platform — including CRM Bot, Quick Check Agent, Content Agent, and Voice Agent — with Safety and Quality agents arriving April 2026 ([9]).
+Veeva also offers “industry cloud” features like shared document libraries (e.g. Reference Safety Information), and has migrated Vault CRM onto the Vault Platform with 125+ customers live as of early 2026 ([23]).

 In every domain, customers emphasize that Vault drives digital transformation.
 Across functions, Vault replaces manual, paper-based or homegrown systems with automated, traceable processes.
 Summaries of usage data are given in the next section.